Human skin color

-Human skin color ranges from the darkest brown to the lightest hues.
-Differences in skin color among individuals is caused by variation in pigmentation, which is largely the result of genetics (inherited from one's biological parents), and in adults in particular, due to exposure to the sun, disorders, or some combination thereof.
+Human skin color, also known as skin tone, ranges from the darkest brown to the lightest hues.
+Differences in skin color among individuals are caused by variation in pigmentation, which is largely due to genetics (inherited from one's biological parents), and, in adults in particular, to exposure to the sun, disorders, or some combination thereof.
 Differences across populations evolved through natural selection and sexual selection, because of social norms and differences in environment, as well as regulation of the biochemical effects of ultraviolet radiation penetrating the skin.

+A dark-skinned person and a light-skinned person shake hands.

 Human skin color is influenced greatly by the amount of the pigment melanin present.
 Melanin is produced within the skin in cells called melanocytes; it is the main determinant of the skin color of darker-skin humans.
 The skin color of people with light skin is determined mainly by the bluish-white connective tissue under the dermis and by the hemoglobin circulating in the veins of the dermis.
 The red color underlying the skin becomes more visible, especially in the face, when, as a consequence of physical exercise, sexual arousal, or the stimulation of the nervous system (e.g. due to anger or embarrassment), arterioles dilate.
-Color is not entirely uniform across an individual's skin; for example, the skin of the palm and the soles of the feet is lighter than most other skin; this is more noticeable in darker-skinned people.
+Color is not entirely uniform across an individual's skin; for example, the skin of the palm and the soles of the feet is paler than most other skin; this is more noticeable in darker-skinned people.

 There is a direct correlation between the geographic distribution of ultraviolet radiation (UVR) and the distribution of indigenous skin pigmentation around the world.
 Areas that receive higher amounts of UVR, generally located closer to the equator or at higher altitudes, tend to have darker-skinned populations.
 Areas that are far from the tropics and closer to the poles have lower intensity of UVR, which is reflected in lighter-skinned populations.
 By the time modern Homo sapiens evolved, all humans were dark-skinned.
 Some researchers suggest that human populations over the past 50,000 years have changed from dark-skinned to light-skinned and that such major changes in pigmentation may have happened in as little as 100 generations (≈2,500 years) through selective sweeps.
 Natural skin color can also darken as a result of tanning due to exposure to sunlight.
 The leading theory is that skin color adapts to intense sunlight irradiation to provide partial protection against the ultraviolet fraction that produces damage and thus mutations in the DNA of the skin cells.

 The social significance of differences in skin color has varied across cultures and over time, as demonstrated with regard to social status and discrimination.